-The two axes of motion of the Feed Indexer will be equipped with an absolute tape encoder (LA11) from RLS to accurately measure the position of the feeds.
+The two axes of motion of the Feed Indexer will be equipped with either high resolution motor encoders that can be used as absolute position feedback or an absolute tape encoder (LA11) from RLS to accurately measure the position of the feeds.
 EMI/RFI testing will show, if the digital version will have to be replaced with an analogue incremental version (LM10).

-Figure 95 Linear Absolute Encoder
+Figure 97 Linear Absolute Encoder

-6.9.7.
+6.10.7.
 Portable Drive Control Unit

-The PCU (Portable Drive Control Unit) is realized as a mobile panel handheld device based on an iOS device shown in Figure 96.
+The PCU (Portable Drive Control Unit) is realized as a mobile panel handheld device based on an iOS device shown in Figure 98.
 In compliance with requirements, low-level control will be available using mtexM&C+webApp displayed on the PDCU.